 Lymington Table Tennis Club

-A private, friendly and informal Table Tennis Club, of average standard, plays at the Centre every Wednesday afternoon from 2.30pm until 5pm.
+A private, friendly, and informal Table Tennis Club, whose players are of average standard, play at the Centre every Wednesday afternoon from 2:30pm – 5pm.
 New members of average standard are very welcome to come and join us.
-Moderate fees payable on the day.
+Moderate fees on the day.
 For further details please contact John Stoneman on 01590 612550.

 Lymington Town Tours